Wholesale: Products & Services

 To determine wiring ownership:

-If the wiring beyond the MPOE is owned by Qwest, the facility, including the NID is considered a Sub-Loop IBC.
+If the wiring beyond the MPOE is owned by CenturyLink, the facility, including the NID is considered a Sub-Loop IBC.
 If you need to access a NID as well as a Sub-Loop IBC connected to that NID, you may do so only pursuant to the terms and conditions defined in the Sub-Loop product.

 Ordering